-Over the past few years, emerging evidence has led to concerns that statin use may increase risk of type 2 diabetes (T2D).
-The US Food and Drug Administration responded with a requirement in 2012 that labels state that statins may raise glycated hemoglobin (HbA1C) and fasting glucose levels.1 Despite reassurance that the benefits far outweigh any potential risk of T2D offered by the Statin Diabetes Safety Task Force in 2014,2 a nagging worry has lingered among consumers and remained an unresolved concern for clinicians.
+Over the past few years, emerging evidence has led to concerns that statin use may increase the risk of type 2 diabetes (T2D).
+The US Food and Drug Administration responded with a requirement in 2012 that labels state that statins may raise glycated hemoglobin (HbA1C) and fasting glucose levels.1 Despite reassurance that the benefits far outweigh any potential risk of T2D offered by the Statin Diabetes Safety Task Force,2 a nagging worry has lingered among consumers and remained an unresolved concern for clinicians.

 The diabetogenic impact of statin treatment, in general, is relatively modest, said study author, Joshua Knowles, MD, PhD, assistant professor of cardiovascular medicine at Stanford University.
 The findings revealed metabolic markers--insulin resistance combined with either an elevated triglyceride (TG >1.7 mmol/l) or body mass index (BMI ≥27.0 kg/m2)-- to clinicians for use in predicting which patients may be at highest risk of developing T2D if given a statin.3

 "If you are prediabetic and have high triglycerides, the risk of getting diabetes was 17% without a statin, and if you added a statin on top of that, your risk was about 23%,"3 said Dr. Knowles, summarizing the study findings as published in the American Journal of Cardiology.

 On the other hand, Dr. Knowles said, ''if you don’t have prediabetes and are not overweight and don't have high triglycerides, the risk [of getting diabetes] is very, very low.
 Adding a statin doesn't seem to change a patient’s risk that much."
 The rate of developing diabetes in individuals on a statin was about 3%, which was essentially identical to the same group who were not on the medications.3